Sodment/Sodment/README.md

 🔭 I’m Computer Science student from Poland

-🌱 I’m currently learning more about Vulkan and pursuing my Master's Degree
+🌱 I’m currently learning more about Computer Graphics and pursuing my Master's Degree

-💼 Currently working at Intel as a Graphics Software Developer Intern
+💼 Currently working at Virtuos as Junior Graphics Programmer

 💻 Technologies that I use:
 - Python ⚡⚡⚡⚡